techenthu23/Notes/Coding/Languages/Python/Liniting.md

 15. How to set Eslint to ignore specific files or cases - JS Duck. https://js-duck.com/how-to-set-eslint-to-ignore-specific-files-or-cases/.

-Certainly!
-Setting up continuous integration (CI) with pre-commit checks ensures that your code is automatically linted and formatted before it gets committed and merged.
+# Setting up continuous integration (CI) with pre-commit checks ensures that your code is automatically linted and formatted before it gets committed and merged.
 Here's a step-by-step guide to set up CI with pre-commit checks using GitHub Actions.

 ### **Step-by-Step Guide**